 If you fit the criteria and order a wheelie bin or glass crate from us, we will automatically deliver a recycling calendar and brochure to your household.
 You will also get one free wheelie bin clip if you qualify for a recycling wheelie bin.

 Every Council wheelie bin has an address sticker, and an individual serial number heat stamped into it.
 The Council has recorded the serial number against the address the bin is issued to.

-Do not take the bin with you when you move properties - the bin is allocated to that specific address only.
+Do not take the wheelie bin or clip with you when you move properties - the bin and clip are allocated to that specific address only.

 Lost or stolen wheelie bins

-You can get a replacement wheelie bin if yours is lost or stolen.
+You can get a replacement recycling wheelie bin and clip if yours is lost or stolen.
 You need to pay a service fee - this covers our costs in replacing and delivering the bins.

 Service fee: $80

 The fee can be paid at our Service Centre at 12 Manners Street.